OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * EXPLAINABILITY (runtime datascience).
 Explaining how individual model decisions came to be (a field referred to as XAI) can aid in gaining user trust in the model.
 In some cases this can also prevent overreliance, for example when the user sees the simplicity of 'reasoning', or even errors in that process.
 See [this Stanford article on explainability and overreliance](https://hai.stanford.edu/news/ai-overreliance-problem-are-explanations-solution).

-* UNWANTEDBIASTESTING.
+* UNWANTEDBIASTESTING (datascience).
 By doing test runs of the model to measure unwanted bias, unwanted behaviour can be detected.
 The details of bias detection fall outside the scope of this document.
 --------------------------------------
 --------------------------------------
 # 2. THREATS THROUGH USE